Continuous reactor

-Continuous reactors (alternatively referred to as flow reactors) carry material as a flowing stream.
+Continuous reactors (alternatively referred to as flow reactors) carry chemical materials as a flowing stream.
 Reactants are continuously fed into the reactor and emerge as continuous stream of product.
 Continuous reactors are used for a wide variety of chemical and biological processes within the food, chemical and pharmaceutical industries.
 A survey of the continuous reactor market will throw up a daunting variety of shapes and types of machine.
 Beneath this variation however lies a relatively small number of key design features which determine the capabilities of the reactor.
 When classifying continuous reactors, it can be more helpful to look at these design features rather than the whole system.

 Batch versus continuous

 Reactors can be divided into two broad categories, batch reactors and continuous reactors.
 Batch reactors are stirred tanks sufficiently large to handle the full inventory of a complete batch cycle.
 In some cases, batch reactors may be operated in semi batch mode where one chemical is charged to the vessel and a second chemical is added slowly.
 Continuous reactors are generally smaller than batch reactors and handle the product as a flowing stream.
 Continuous reactors may be designed as pipes with or without baffles or a series of interconnected stages.
 The advantages of the two options are considered below.